dc5trust/Array-Simulator-Advanced/README.md

-# Array-Simulator-Advanced
+# Array Simulator Sr.

-## Array Simulator Sr. was design for new developers in mind.
-The application includes 6 Array methods with visual interactions to help new developers retain the information.
+## The application includes 6 Array methods with visual interactions to help new developers retain the information.

 ## Link to Web Application
 https://array-simulator-advanced.netlify.app